vmware/vmware-aria-operations-integration-sdk/docs/references/tools/mp-init.md

 ### app (directory)
 By default, this directory contains a template adapter.
 The template adapter collects several objects and metrics from the container that the adapter is running in, and can be used as a starting point for creating a new adapter.
 The template adapter uses [vmware-aria-operations-integration-sdk-lib](https://pypi.org/project/vmware-aria-operations-integration-sdk-lib/) to streamline the process of building adapter.
 The template adapter has comments throughout the code to help new users understand the process of creating their own adapter using the existing code.
-For additional guidance creating adapters see our [Walkthroughs](../README.md#walkthroughs) section.
+For additional guidance creating adapters see our `Guides` section.

 ### eula.txt (file)
 This file defines the End User License Agreement (EULA); If no EULA was provided then `mp-init` generates a template EULA.